 A level one multiple personality quirk indicates the character has one other, approximately equal personality.
 An additional level makes for several such personalities, some of which may have control over different powers the character possesses.
 A level three multiple personality quirk means there's any number of different minds swimming around in the character's head, all of which may act at cross purposes with some frequency.

-Each personality will have Reason, Intuition, and Psyche scores all its own; they are ostensibly based upon the same 'hardware', but each personality a character possesses will be at different levels of development from the others.
-The one advantage to this quirk is that if one personality is knocked out by a Karmic attack, the character might have several others ready to pick up the slack almost immediately...!
+Each personality will have Reason, Intuition, and Psyche scores all its own; they are ostensibly based upon the same 'hardware', but each personality a character possesses will be at levels of development different than that of the others.
+The singular advantage to this quirk is that if one personality is knocked out by a Karmic attack, the character might have several others ready to pick up the slack almost immediately!

 Pacifism: a pacifist does not believe in fighting, for any reason.
 They can usually abide defending themselves but will not intentionally inflict harm upon anyone, which is usually why such individuals will learn martial arts like Aikido - which have no offensive moves.
-Overcoming this personal belief (say, when under threat of imminent death) requires a Psyche FEAT at a -2 CS for every level the pacifist took of this quirk.
+Overcoming this personal belief (say, when under threat of imminent death) requires a Psyche FEAT at a -2 CS for every level of this quirk the pacifist took.

 Personal Code: an individual with this quirk lives by an internal set of ethics and refuses to violate them.
 Such a code may or may not coincide with the laws of his or her society, which may lead to problems with law enforcement - particularly if their code allows them to inflict violence upon others.
 Disregarding one's code for a short time requires a Psyche FEAT roll at a -2 CS for each level of this quirk taken.

 Rudeness: similar to the effects of the bluntness quirk, rudeness causes a character to be verbally insulting to others.
-Unlike someone who is merely blunt however, a rude person intends insult when it is offered; like a bully, they enjoy inflicting self-confidence issues, possibly to cover up their own.
-In order to rein oneself in, a character with this quirk must pass a Psyche FEAT at a -2 CS for each level of rudeness taken.
+Unlike someone who is merely blunt, however, a rude person intends insult when it is offered.
+Like bullies, they enjoy inflicting self-confidence issues, possibly to cover up their own.
+To rein oneself in, a character with this quirk must pass a Psyche FEAT at a -2 CS for each level of rudeness taken.

-Short Attention Span: characters with a short attention span are rather absent-minded.
+Short Attention Span: characters with a short attention span are absent-minded.
 They have a tendency to forget names, schedules, appointments, events, and anything else that isn't bright, shiny, and immediate.
-Without some sort of mechanism to help remember such (a note pad, a Blackberry ™, etc.), such a character attempts Reason (mem) FEATs to recall things he or she needs to accomplish at a -2 CS.
+Without some sort of mechanism to help remember such (a notepad, a smartphone, etc.), such a character attempts Reason (mem) FEATs to recall things he or she needs to accomplish at a -2 CS.

 Shyness: for any number of reasons, a shy individual has a hard time speaking up for themselves.
-This can be fear of ridicule or embarrassment, or perhaps a fear of crowds.
-In order to strongly voice one's opinion or otherwise speak in front of large groups of people, a shy individual must first pass a Psyche FEAT roll at a -2 CS for each level of the shyness quirk that is taken.
+This can result from the fear of ridicule or embarrassment, or perhaps dread induced by crowds.
+To strongly voice one's opinion or otherwise speak in front of large groups of people, a shy individual must first pass a Psyche FEAT roll at a -2 CS for each level of the shyness quirk that is taken.